liebki/MinecraftServerForkDownloads/README.md

 # Minecraft Server Fork Direct Download

 This repository contains various Python scripts for easy Minecraft server download and compilation.
-It automatically scrapes and lists the latest versions of popular Minecraft server types, including Vanilla, PaperMC and Sponge every three days, with additional server types to follow.
+It automatically scrapes and lists the latest versions of popular Minecraft server types, including Vanilla, PaperMC, Fabric and Sponge every three days, with additional server types to follow.

 ---